apache/sedona/docs/tutorial/sql.md

 !!!note
 	GeoSparkSQL provides more than 10 different functions to create a Geometry column, please read [GeoSparkSQL constructor API](../api/sql/GeoSparkSQL-Constructor.md).

+## Load Shapefile and GeoJSON

+Shapefile and GeoJSON must be loaded by SpatialRDD and converted to DataFrame using Adapter.
+Please read [Load SpatialRDD](rdd/#create-a-generic-spatialrdd-behavoir-changed-in-v120) and [DataFrame <-> RDD](sql/#convert-between-dataframe-and-spatialrdd).

 ## Transform the Coordinate Reference System